jswalden/streaming-json/README.md

 ## Stringification

-This package implements a `stringify` function that returns an iterator over the fragments that constitute the JSON stringification of a value.
+This package implements a `stringify` function that returns an iterable iterator over the fragments that constitute the JSON stringification of a value.
 You can either import `stringify` directly:

 ```js
 import { stringify } from "@jswalden/streaming-json";